Let's start with the basics...

-So here is my best advice...
+So here's my best advice...

-Suppose you want to write a detective novel; here are some of your possible options...
+Here are some of your possible options...

-You can see, then, that who you choose to be viewpoint characters, and what proportion of the chapters you allocate to each of them, has a profound effect on the story you are telling.
+You can see, then, that who you choose to be viewpoint characters, and what proportion of the story you allocate to each of them, has a profound effect on the story you are telling.

 Like I said, there is something not quite natural about a first person novel told from more than one viewpoint.
 To my mind, they would always work much better in the third person – though that could well be due to little more than my own personal tastes, so don't let that put you off writing one.

-Technically, you can have as many first person viewpoint characters as you like (a first person "ensemble piece" featuring a dozen narrators/viewpoint characters, for example), but I would advise sticking with two first person viewpoint characters as a maximum (a dual viewpoint novel), or else writing in the third person.
+Technically, you can have as many first person viewpoint characters as you like (a first person "ensemble piece" featuring a dozen narrators/viewpoint characters, for example).
+But I would advise sticking with two first person viewpoint characters as a maximum (a dual viewpoint novel), or else writing in the third person.

 In short, stories in which the two characters are of more or less equal importance – for example, a love story.
 Or that idea for a detective novel above in which the detective and the murderer are the novel's equal protagonists, and in which they share the chapters between them.